hirosystems/clarinet/README.md

 clarinet requirements add SP2KAF9RF86PVX3NEE27DFV1CQX0T4WGR41X3S45C.bitcoin-whales
 ```

-Clarinet will be able to resolve the `contract-call?` statements invoking requirements present in your local contracts by downloading and caching a copy of these contracts and using them during the execution of your testsuites.
+Clarinet will be able to resolve the `contract-call?` statements invoking requirements present in your local contracts by downloading and caching a copy of these contracts and using them during the execution of your test suites.
 All of the different features are available in `clarinet`.

 When deploying your protocol to Devnet / Testnet, for the contracts involving requirements, the setting `remap_requirements` in your deployment plans must be set.

 As a step-by-step example, we use here the following contract, [**bitcoin-whales**](https://explorer.stacks.co/txid/SP2KAF9RF86PVX3NEE27DFV1CQX0T4WGR41X3S45C.bitcoin-whales?chain=mainnet)

 If you examine this contract, you will see that there are 3 different dependencies: two from the **same**
 project (included in the same Clarinet.toml file), and one referring to a contract deployed outside of the current project.

 ### Same Project